-Aside from an opportunity for profitable development to partly offset infrastructure costs and boost ridership enough to justify costly rapid transit priority for low-density Scarborough, Kennedy could pay back for generations if it’s the place that finally gets GTA decision-makers to understand real estate in ways that underpin sustainable funding for the world’s urban transportation leaders (almost all of them in east Asia).
+Aside from an opportunity for profitable development to partly offset infrastructure costs and boost ridership enough to justify costly rapid transit priority for low-density Scarborough, Kennedy could pay back for generations if it’s the place that finally gets GTA decision-makers to understand real estate in ways that underpin sustainable funding for the world’s leading urban transportation entities (almost all of them in east Asia).

 But time’s running out at this hub: Options disappear every time politicians make absurd promises and every time Metrolinx and the TTC award contracts.
 The greatest urgency stems from the fact that plans still call for the Crosstown to dive underground at Ionview Road, nearly a kilometre west of Kennedy station.
-Tunneling made sense when the LRT was to swing north into the Scarborough Rapid Transit corridor and functionally replace the SRT as our de facto subway extension to Scarborough Town Centre – albeit with transfer.
+Tunneling made sense when the LRT was to swing north into the Scarborough Rapid Transit corridor and functionally replace the SRT as our de facto subway extension to Scarborough Town Centre – albeit with transfer for Bloor-Danforth riders.
 But although one-seat service to STC by subway now looks like a lock, station plans weren’t adjusted.

 Short term, keeping the LRT on the surface and scrapping the tunnels saves us far more than the roughly $85-million the city owes Metrolinx for wasted work since council dumped the old LRT plan in 2013.
-Long-term, we’ll end up extending the Crosstown east; keeping the LRT on the surface from the west also eliminates the need for costly tunnels to the east.
-In fact, if we extend the LRT east, kill the tunnels and use SmartSpur (a plan with so much potential that those who have promised the Scarborough subway have forbidden city staff from studying it properly) to connect with STC, we’d be able to eventually use a shorter more efficient route than any subway option planners have studied recently – if or when we can ever honestly justify a subway extension.
+Long-term, we’ll end up extending the Crosstown east and keeping the LRT on the surface from the west also eliminates the need for costly tunnels to the east.
+In fact, if we extend the LRT east, kill the tunnels and use SmartSpur (a plan with so much potential that those who promised the Scarborough subway have forbidden city staff from studying it properly) to connect with STC, we’d be able to eventually use a shorter more efficient route than any subway option planners have studied recently – if or when we can ever honestly justify a subway extension.

 But the biggest long-term benefit will come if Kennedy station’s real estate can catalyze a long-overdue revolution in North American transit funding and planning.
-Kennedy’s special: We own the land; we can be that developer reaping the profits.
+Kennedy’s special: We own the land; we can be that greedy developer reaping the profits.
 This is the basis of rail-plus-property, a business model that has played a huge role in making Hong Kong’s transit builder/operator a profitable company for 35-plus years (even if it isn’t perfect and people kvetch about transit there, too).
 Historically, in Toronto, we give away land-value premiums to those who own sites near stations (some of which is unavoidable); MTRC of Hong Kong, trades its infrastructure spending for land-value through development and property management.
-Yes, we know Hong Kong is denser and the land-ownership regime is different, as are public consultation sensibilities.
+Yes, we know Hong Kong is denser and their land-ownership regime is different, as are public consultation sensibilities.
 But the big lessons of MTRC’s model can apply here if we’re smart enough in how we adapt the governance.

 A huge but largely overlooked hurdle in our planning process is our lack of a publicly controlled entity for managing our transit-related real estate, working within a private-sector set of precepts to maximize its worth.
 This entity needs an empowered seat at the table from the earliest transit planning discussions and must be free to operate at an arms length from politicians and even transit operators.
 Rail-plus-property cannot remedy all our process flaws, but in its basest form it would generate significant revenue to defray capital costs, help us expedite operating efficiencies and earn the goodwill needed to allow those with taxing powers the use of “funding tools” considered politically risky.